Granulosa cell tumour

-Granulosa cell tumours are tumours that arise from granulosa cells.
-They are estrogen-secreting tumours and present as large, complex, ovarian masses.
+Granulosa cell tumours are tumours that arise from granulosa cells in the ovaries and testicles.
+They are estrogen-secreting tumours and present as large, complex, masses in affected glands.
 These tumours are part of the sex cord–gonadal stromal tumour or non-epithelial group of tumours.
-Although granulosa cells normally occur only in the ovary, granulosa cell tumours occur in both ovaries and testicles (see ovarian cancer and testicular cancer).
-These tumours should be considered malignant and treated in the same way as other malignant tumours of ovary.
-The ovarian disease has two forms, juvenile and adult, both characterized by indolent growth, and therefore has high recovery rates.
-The staging system for these tumours is the same as for epithelial tumours and most present as stage I. The peak age at which they occur is 50–55 years, but they may occur at any age.
+Although granulosa cells normally occur only in the ovary, granulosa cell tumours occur both in ovaries and testes (see ovarian cancer and testicular cancer).
+These tumours generally should be considered malignant and treated in the same way as other malignant tumours.
+Ovarian granulosa cell tumours have two forms, juvenile and adult, both of which are usually characterized by indolent growth, and therefore have high recovery rates.
+The staging system for these tumours is the same as for epithelial tumours, and most present as stage I. The peak age at which they occur is 50–55 years, but they may occur at any age.

-Juvenile granulosa cell tumour is a similar but histologically distinct rare tumour.
-It too occurs in both the ovary and testis.
-In the testis it is extremely rare, and has not been reported to be malignant.
-Although this tumour usually occurs in children (hence its name), it has been reported in adults.
+Juvenile granulosa cell tumours are a similar but histologically and genetically distinct rare tumour.
+They also occur both in the ovary and testis.
+In the testis they are extremely rare, and have not been reported to be malignant.
+Although juvenile granulosa cell tumours usually occur in children (hence the name), they have been reported also in adults.